Ocarina of Time marks the series' 3D debut, which allows for a whole new level of horror.

 This is the first time we see Like-Likes as three-dimensional creatures.
 The way they move and are textured, coupled with their property of eating special tunics and shields, makes them so creepy to fight.

 Ironically, the "puzzle solved" sound.
-It's loud, and the chiptune-esque way it sounds can make players jump because it sounds out-of-place in a game that otherwise uses more modern video game sounds.
+It's loud and can make players jump because it sounds out-of-place in a game that otherwise uses more modern video game sounds.
 It's particularly startling in dungeons, as it runs counter to the eerie calmness of the background sounds and music when there are no enemies around.

-Volvagia's death: It flies around the Boss room, writhing in pain and ultimately burns off its own flesh, revealing its skeleton.
+Volvagia's death: It flies around the Boss room, writhing in pain and ultimately burns off its own flesh (or its flesh burns away as a result of Ganondorf's revival spell being broken), revealing its skeleton.
 Creepy!
 The battle itself isn't a picnic either, considering that Volvagia routinely attempts to bring the roof of the Fire Temple down on your head, something not seen in any other boss battle up to this point.

 The Great Deku Tree's death, in which it withers.
 Unfortunately toned-down in the 3DS remake.